 Why I’m Running

-Too often, we’re stuck with a false choice: the inhumanity of Trump or the ineffectiveness of a status quo that isn’t delivering for families.
-It’s time for a change.
-We need a new generation of leaders with a track record of getting big things done for everyday people.
+Too often, we’re stuck with a false choice: fighting to defeat the chaos of the Trump era, only to elect the ineffectiveness of status quo Democrats who’ve forgotten how to deliver for families.
+We can’t afford more of the same: We need new ideas, new energy, and a new focus on getting big things done for everyday people.

 About jake

-I’m Jake Levine: a fourth-generation Angeleno, clean energy advocate, national security professional, and a new dad.
+I’m Jake Levine: a third-generation Angeleno, clean energy advocate, national security professional, business and development finance leader, and a new dad.

 I’ve spent my career fighting to get hard things done.